 Kirkland Putter vs Scotty Cameron: Which Is Better For You?

-It may seem strange that there is even a debate of a Kirkland Putter vs Scotty Cameron.
-Oddly enough, one of the biggest disruptors in the golf equipment world in the past few years has been … Costco!
+It may seem strange that there is even a debate of a Kirkland Putter vs Scotty Cameron putter.
+Oddly enough, one of the biggest disruptors in the golf equipment world in the past few years has been… Costco!

-This article will try to break down the analysis into some digestible pieces and take away some of the bias and rhetoric and look at the facts surrounding what’s better - Kirkland or Scotty Cameron?
+This article will break down the analysis into some digestible pieces and take away some of the bias and rhetoric and look at the facts surrounding what’s better - Kirkland putter or Scotty Cameron putter?

 RELATED: Are Expensive Putters Worth It?